 All fields are working with oil and gas recovery challenges in many different ways.
 It is important to keep up the work to increase the recovery factor to delay the declining production.
 All new ideas are valuable for further investigation within all type of disciplines – reservoir, production, geophysics, geology, petrophysics, drilling and completion.
 We seek your expertise to add value to this important work.

 The professional task in this project will be divided in two parts.
 First part will focus on increased oil recovery on all the fields in the Haltenbanken area.
-The second part this year will have main focus on the Heidrun field.
+The second part this year will have main focus on one of the Haltenbanken fields.

-The database of the Heidrun Field will be available during autumn and will be regularly updated.
-The data will be an important basis for all project work in the village.
+The required data for the selected field will be available during autumn and will be regularly updated.
+The data will be an important basis for the technical project work in the village.

 The second day of the Haltenbanken Village a group of experts from Statoil in Stjørdal will spend a full day with the student groups presenting current challenges in production of the fields in Haltenbanken area.
-This year Heidrun will be the main field of interest, but all fields will be presented.
 The actual group projects will be defined by the groups in collaboration with NTNU and Statoil after this day.
 The entire village will go to Stjørdal early in the semester in order to discuss progress with the advisors from Statoil.

 Additional Web page: http://www.ipt.ntnu.no/~kleppe/HaltenbankenVillage2014/